kaushikchaubal/home-recipes/README.md

 This is how the app looks like as of now.
 This is available as an Android app, iOS app, Web app, MacOS app.

 ![home-recipes.gif](home-recipes.gif)

+## More info?
+Detailed information about the golang server, nodejs test-client, goland test-client, flutter app, docker in their respective README files